Last updated: 21 October 2024

-• Explains why people experiencing homelessness might struggle to maintain good oral health and access dental services.
-This will include feedback from a focus group of Experts by Experience.
+• It explains why people experiencing homelessness might struggle to maintain good oral health and access dental services.
+This includes feedback from an Experts by Experience focus group.

-• Looks at the different types of NHS dental service and how people experiencing homelessness can be supported to receive treatment.
+• It looks at the different types of NHS dental service and how people experiencing homelessness can be supported to receive treatment.

-• Investigates alternative models of dental care, developed specifically with people experiencing homelessness in mind.
+• It investigates alternative models of dental care, developed specifically with people experiencing homelessness in mind.

-• Offers some recommendations as to how access to dental services can be improved.”
+• It offers recommendations as to how access to dental services can be improved.

 Who is it for?

-This report is for anyone commissioning or designing dentistry services and want to make them more inclusive for people who are homeless.
+This report is for anyone commissioning or designing dentistry services and wanting to make them more inclusive for people who are homeless, and for homelessness workers advocating for inclusion health.

 Seeking treatment